dr-jam/GameplayProgramming/PeerReview/PeerReview-Exercise2.md

 The break down of each of these labels for the solution assessment.

 #### Perfect ####
-    Can't find any flaws in relation to the prompt.
+    Can't find any flaws with the prompt.
 Perfectly satisfied all stage objectives.

 #### Great ####
     Minor flaws in one or two objectives.